coconutpalm/righttypes/README.md

 Constructor arguments are determined to be valid iff `(predicate args)` passes, but with a twist:

 *  `predicate` can be another type constructor function.
 These are automatically distinguished from ordinary predicates and checked appropriately.
+This means that type constructor functions can be nested.
 *  `predicate` can be a function like in specs.
 *  `predicate` can be a `java.lang.Class`, which is automatically rewritten as `(fn [x] (instance?
 TheClass x))`
 *  `predicate` can be anything that is valid in function position, like the sets used in the example above.